ZijunH/zijunh.github.io/_posts/2019-01-27-bangalore.md

 ## The input

-For this particular problem, the user can enters one string, `password`, with a maximum length of 0x30 bytes.
+For this particular problem, the user can enter one string, `password`, with a maximum length of 0x30 bytes.

 ## The exploit